Updated: Apr 14

 Is it possible to become dependent on caffeine?

 Caffeine use disorder is identified as a research diagnosis in the Diagnostic and Statistical Manual of Mental Disorders, Fifth Edition.
-Although this term used, I have not seen or read anything that meets the definition of dependence when it comes to caffeine consumption.
+Although this term is being used, I have not seen or read anything that meets the definition of dependence when it comes to caffeine consumption.

 Caffeine withdrawal syndrome is a term that is sometimes used as well but there is no study that supports the existence of a caffeine withdrawal syndrome.